ntotten/ntotten.github.io/_posts/2013-04-14-windows-azure-sdk-for-nodejs-and-cli-updated-for-nodejs-010x.md

 > **Note**: On OS X you will need to run this command as sudo to install globally.

-To install the latest version of the Windows Azure SDK for Node.js in your project, you can use npm as well.
+To install the latest version of the Windows Azure SDK for Node.js in your project you can use npm as well.

     npm install azure